Frequently Asked Questions

 Yes, there is a full kitchen with a small refrigerator, four-burner stove, oven, sink, counter space, and kitchen table.

-All drinking water is flown in by aircraft.
+All drinking water is flown in by aircraft, and carried up the hill prior to your stay.
+It is available from a dispenser on the kitchen counter.
 Tap water comes from snow, ice, and rain collection, with a visible holding tank (in the loft) to monitor supply.

 The sauna is heated with a wood stove.

 All firewood is flown in, making it a limited luxury.
-Guests receive a reasonable ration of wood for their stay.
+Guests receive a reasonable ration of wood, and there is more under the porch if it’s needed during their stay.

 Packing & Preparation